 Great bosses retain talent and deliver superior results, while bad bosses do the opposite.
 This book explains how you can become a kickass boss to build sound relationships, achieve results, and create a better workplace.
-In our Radical Candor summary, we’ll give an overview of the philosophy behind Radical Candor and the key tools and techniques that you can apply for better guidance, team-building and results.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+In this free Radical Candor summary, you’ll get an overview of the philosophy behind Radical Candor and the key tools and techniques that you can apply for better guidance, team-building and results.

 “Bosses” in this book refer generically to all supervisors, leaders and managers.
 After years of working with top companies in Silicon Valley (such as Google and Apple) and running her own businesses, Scott realized that what sets great bosses apart from bad ones is their ability to build good relationships that keep people happy and challenged.
 Scott calls this “Radical Candor”.

 3 Keys to Excellence

 Bosses achieve results not by doing everything themselves, but by guiding a team to do so.
 Thus, they must excel in their own work and 3 key areas:

 • Guidance: soliciting and offering constructive feedback, and encouraging feedback between people;